chelsea-designs/negative-ninjas/TESTING.md

 ## In game testing
+* The site was tested by a class of 30 students ages 13-14 to ask for their feedback.
+They wanted a timer adding so I implemented this.

 * The site was checked for users who have JavaScript disabled within their browsers.
 It successfully displays a warning message along with instructions on how to access the site to the user.
 No issues were discovered.